-- If you choose to submit your one-page Business Idea on paper (rather that via the website), please ensure that you complete the 2017 entry form.
+- When submitting your one-page Business Idea on paper, please ensure that you complete the 2018 entry form.
 Each entry form must be signed and dated by each team member and sent to Amy Ingle, Development Office, King’s College CB2 1ST.

-- The deadline for submission of your one-page Business Idea is 9am on Tuesday 7 March 2017
+- The deadline for submission of your one-page Business Idea is 12 noon on 21 February 2018.

-- Stage one entrants will be notified whether or not their Idea has been awarded a prize by 31 March 2017.
+- Stage one entrants will be notified whether or not their Business Idea has been awarded a prize by 30 March 2018.

-- If entrants would like feedback on a Business Idea that was not awarded a prize, they may email by no later than 30 April 2017.
+- If entrants would like feedback on their supplementary information package, they may email for this by no later than 30 April 2018.

 Stage two: preparation and Lyons Den presentation of a Business Plan

-Further investment of up to £20,000 may be awarded to your business.
+Further investment may be awarded to your business.

 - Winning entrants from the first round of the competition are asked to accept or decline their invitation to prepare and present a full Business Plan.
 There is no obligation on entrants to accept this offer.
-However, should they proceed with their idea in the future, the College and Entrepreneurship Prize Board would be keen to be kept informed and offered first refusal on investment opportunities.
+However, should they proceed with their idea in the future, the College and Entrepreneurship Panel would be keen to be kept informed.

 - Current students must obtain the written consent of their Tutors and Directors of Studies before accepting the offer to present a Business Plan.